Skip to main content

 What is the Promise Progress Framework?

-The Promise Progress Framework answers the Promise Story of Progress question: how is Scotland doing in its progress towards keeping the promise?
+The Promise Progress Framework answers the national question posed by the Promise Story of Progress: how is Scotland doing in its progress towards keeping the promise?

 The Promise Progress Framework